-The term collage comes from the French verb “coller,” which means “to paste,” or “to stick.”
+The term collage comes from the French verb coller, which means to glue or stick.
 Developed in the early 20th century, this abstract technique uses found and fancy papers that are glued directly to a canvas or other surface to create visual or textural features.
-This art lesson plan incorporates the collage technique and the use of glitter to create a visually engaging and unique piece of art.
+Our glitter collage art lesson plan incorporates the collage technique and the use of glitter to create a visually engaging and unique piece of art.

 Glitter Collage Art Project

 Influential artists who have created pieces using the collage technique include Pablo Picasso, Georges Braque, and Hannah Höch.
 Students will create a composition using line, shape, color, and space to create a collage that includes both complementary colors and varying textures.